brett8883/Super-Firmware_Cache/MavicPro/MavicProVariants/MavicPro_SP_stealth_variant/readme.md

 ********************************************************************************************

-**Full Change Log for Super-Patcher Standard Spark DJI Super-Patcher Custom Flight Controller**
+**Full Change Log for Mavic Pro Stealth Variant for DJI Super-Patcher Custom Flight Controller**

 *This list includes ALL paramters or parameter ranges that were changed even hardcoded values (galileo not config with parameters)